Farama-Foundation/Minigrid/README.md

 Similar to the `LavaCrossing` environment, the agent has to reach the green goal square on the other corner of the room, however lava is replaced by walls.
-This MDP is therefore much simpler and and maybe useful for quickly testing your algorithms.
+This MDP is therefore much easier and and maybe useful for quickly testing your algorithms.